Harry Forster

-Harry James Forster (born 11 May 2000) is an English professional footballer who plays for club Crawley Town as a winger.
+Harry James Forster (born 11 May 2000) is an English professional footballer who plays as a winger for club Dorking Wanderers.

 Career

 Forster joined Watford at under-11, turning professional in 2018.
 He was loaned to St Albans City before signing for Bromley.
 After rejecting a new contract from Bromley, Forster signed for Crawley Town in July 2023.
 On 5 September 2023 he scored his first goal for the club in a 4–3 win against League 1 side Charlton Athletic in the EFL Trophy.

 On 23 June 2025, the club announced the player had signed a new one-year deal.

+On 1 August 2026, Forster joined National League South club Dorking Wanderers on a three-year deal.